TauferLab/ANACIN-X/README.md

                 Be sure to define an absolute path that can exist on your machine.
                 Use a different path when running multiple times on the same settings to avoid overwriting.
                 (Defaults to the directory '$HOME/comm_pattern_output')
+* -nd       : Takes 3 arguments in decinal format (start percent, step size, end percent) to define message non-determinism percentages present in the final data.
+                Start percent and end percent are the lowest and highest percentages used respectively.
+The step size defines the percentages in between.
+                For example, default values correspond to '-nd 0.0 0.1 1.0'.
+The percentages used from this are 0, 10, 20, 30, ..., 100.
+This is the recommended setting.
+                All 3 values must fall between 0 and 1, inclusive, and must satisfy the relationship 'start percent + (step size * number of percentages used) = end percent'.
+                (Defaults to starting percent of 0%, step size of 10%, and ending percent of 100%)
+* -nt       : When running the unstructured mesh communication pattern, takes the percentage of topological non-determinism in decimal format.
+                For example, default values correspond to '-nt 0.5'.
+                Value must fall in the range of 0 to 1, inclusive.
+                (Defaults to 50% topological non-determinism percentage)
 * -c        : When running the unstructured mesh communication pattern, use this with 3 arguments to define the grid coordinates.
                 The three values must be set so that their product equals the number of processes used.